rjlutz/CarND-Behavioral-Cloning-P3/writeup_report.md

 * Use the simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
+* Test that the model successfully drives around track one (the lake track) without leaving the road
-* Summarize the results with a written report
+* Summarize the results with a written report (you are here!)

 ## Result